biemster/rpi4_alpine_netboot/README.md

 ## Step 4: Initial setup of Alpine Linux
-When all went well and the Pi booted up, it's listening on SSH and accepting passwordless root access.
+When all went well and the Pi booted up, it's listening on SSH and accepting passwordless root login.
 The rest of this step is just a copy from
 (https://wiki.alpinelinux.org/wiki/Raspberry_Pi_-_Headless_Installation):

 Once you know the IP address, you should be able to ssh to the pi as root without a password and continue setup.
 Do not run the setup-alpine script directly since networking and sshd are already started.
 The setup script isn't expecting this and things go wrong during the network and repo setup steps.
 I would recommend running the /sbin/setup-* scripts one at a time, in the following order: